-With vinyl, some pressing plants also use the DDP as a template, but WAV files are more commonly used.
+With vinyl, some pressing plants also use the DDP as a template, but 24bit WAV files (one file per side) are more commonly used.
 This should be discussed with the vinyl pressing plant of your choice.

 For online releases, you will receive the mastered WAV files.

-Created by Apple, the MfiT standard is used for coding the AAC final format used by iTunes.
-The MfiT standard uses the higher-resolution 24 bit for coding masters, rather than 16 bit.
+Created by Apple, the ADM standard is used for coding the AAC final format used by Apple.
+The ADM standard uses the higher-resolution 24 bit for coding masters, rather than 16 bit.
 Apple also recommends that masters are of a slightly lower level, so that no codec clipping arises.
-Whether further tonal changes are required is something you have to decide on a case by case basis, taking the iTunes codec into consideration.

-HP Mastering is officially registered with Apple as an approved supplier for MfiT masters.
+HP Mastering is officially registered with Apple as an approved supplier for ADM masters.